Genetic Testing for Fertility

 informed choice for a healthy baby

-Why consider testing
+Why consider genetic testing before pregnancy

-Four testing opportunities
+Four genetic testing opportunities in fertility

-Testing yourself (pre-pregnancy)
+Testing yourself (preconception genetic testing)

 image 8